Fire Country: Development

 In November 2021, CBS announced it was developing a series with Thieriot, Tony Phelan and Joan Rater, based on Thierot's experiences growing up in Northern California fire country.
 The potential series was then known as Cal Fire.
 In February 2022, a series pilot was green-lit.
 The pilot was written by Phelan and Rater, with Thieriot as co-writer, and directed by James Strong.
 In May 2022, CBS picked up the series, now titled Fire Country.
 Tia Napolitano would serve as the series showrunner.
 On October 19, 2022, the series received a full season order.
 On January 6, 2023, CBS renewed the series for a second season.
+On March 12, 2024, the series was renewed for a third season.

 Filming

-Filming of the series began on July 21, 2022 in Vancouver, Canada, and is scheduled to continue until April 5, 2023.
+Filming for the first season began on July 21, 2022, in Vancouver, Canada, and concluded on April 5, 2023.
 The series uses the nearby village of Fort Langley to portray the fictional Northern California town of Edgewater.
-Additionally establishing shots for the city of Edgewood were filmed in Rio Dell, in Humboldt County, California, where the show is set.
+Additionally, establishing shots for the city of Edgewood were filmed in Rio Dell, in Humboldt County, California, where the show is set.
+Filming for the second season began on December 11, 2023, and concluded on April 4, 2024.
+Filming for the third season began on July 11, 2024, and concluded on February 26, 2025.
+Filming for the fourth season began on July 14, 2025, and is scheduled to conclude on March 5, 2026.

 Casting

 In February 2022, it was announced that Thieriot would star in the series.
 In March 2022, Burke and Alejandro were given lead roles in the pilot.
 A few days later, it was announced that Farr, Calloway, Arcila, and Latimer would be appearing as series regulars.
 In September 2022, it was announced that Trucco would be joining the show in a recurring role.
-In January 2023, it was reported that Zach Tinker joined the cast in undisclosed capacity.
+In January 2023, it was reported that Zach Tinker joined the cast in an undisclosed capacity.
 In March 2023, it was announced that Rebecca Mader and Kanoa Goo were cast in recurring roles.
+In December 2023, it was reported that Rafael de la Fuente joined the cast in a recurring capacity for the second season.
+On December 15, 2023, it was reported that casting was currently underway for a new character in Season 2, who would possibly become the main character in a spinoff.
+On December 19, 2023, it was reported that Tye White and Jason O'Mara would also join the cast in a recurring capacity for the second season.
+On August 1, 2024, Leven Rambin was cast in recurring role for the third season.